Norkart/API-documentation/Articles/WMS/README.md

 ```

 ### Result:
-- an xml with metadata about the service, including supported operations and parameters, and a list of the available layers (too large to show)
+- A xml with metadata about the service, including supported operations and parameters, and a list of the available layers (too large to show)

 ## GetMap: